-A positive variance: indicates that you are under budget, but appearances to the contrary notwithstanding, this is not necessarily a good thing.
+A positive variance indicates that you are under budget, but appearances to the contrary notwithstanding, this are not necessarily a good thing.
 When project expenses are less than expected, this may be a sign that the project is not proceeding according to plan, and may be behind schedule.
 In addition, a positive variance may be a sign of ineffective estimating.
 On the other hand, this under budget condition may be the result of legitimate changes, discounts, or cost saving measures.

-A negative variance: indicates that the project is over budget.
+A negative variance indicates that the project is over budget.
 Depending upon whether the negative variance is at a monthly or overall project level, this variance may be the result of serious project problems, such as excessive changes, schedule delays or ineffective budgeting.
 If the negative variance is on a monthly level, but the overall project is on track, there may not be an immediate cause for concern.

 Are you ready to lead your I.T. department to become more valued, relevant and responsive?
 If so, then you need the IT Service Strategy Toolkit from ITtoolkit.com!
 The Toolkit teaches you how to "add value" to IT projects and services -- using our time-saving "service strategy process".
 It's ready for instant download, filled with 400+ pages of steps, guidelines, practices and templates.
 Find Out More

 While you're here, don't forget to check out our collection of free templates, whitepapers and management infographics.

 You can find our most popular blog articles at the links below, organized by subject matter.